JeremyBYU/pymultiastar/README.md

 # Multi-Goal A-star

-This repo contains code to search for **multiple** goals with **heterogenous** values using a 3D A* **discrete** planner.
+This repo contains code to search for **multiple** goals with **heterogenous** values using a 3D A-star **discrete** planner.
 The majority of the code is written in C++ with Python bindings.
 This planner was used in the paper [Map-Based Planning for Small Unmanned Aircraft Rooftop Landing](https://drive.google.com/file/d/1Sy0I8I8nsuy1xv1tFh_W6_Gazcp7pW9M/view?usp=share_link)

 **What do you mean by discrete?**

-The map provided should be a 3D voxel grid(i, j, k), which the planner searches.
-This grid is a 3D Numpy array.
+The map provided should be a 3D voxel grid(i, j, k), a 3D NumPy array, which the planner searches.
 A cell with the value 0.0 is considered free space.
 A cell with the value 1.0 is considered an obstacle and cannot be traversed (this value is configurable).
 Values between 0.0 and 1.0 can be traversed but with a penalty (penalty weight is configurable).

 **What do you mean by multiple goals with heterogenous values?**

-A normal A* planner has a start location and one goal.
+A normal A-star planner has a start location and one goal.
 This Multi-Goal planner allows you to provide multiple goal cells each having different values.
 Goals with lower values are more desirable.
 This planner will try to find the optimal **goal** *and* **path** which minimizes an objective function.
 It must be understood that the planner doesn't just find a path.
 It finds the goal and the corresponding optimal path that minimizes some larger objective function.

 **What is the objective function?**